-Kyle was a four year coxswain at Grand Valley State University under head coach John Bancheri.
+Kyle was a four year coxswain at Grand Valley State University after rowing in the Grand Rapids junior program in high school.
 In his first year with the team, Kyle coxed the novice men’s lightweight crews which took bronze in the 8+ at the Dad Vail Championship and silver in the 4+ at the ACRA National Championship.
+He later coxed the men's varsity 4+ which had podium finishes at the Mid-American and SIRA championships

 In 2013, Kyle led the Women’s Varsity 8+ to an unprecedented 10 second victory at the Dad Vail Championship in Philadelphia, beating out 30 division one programs, and a win at the ACRA National Championship regatta in route to the team’s sixth straight team national title.
-Kyle and crew then traveled to England to compete in the Henley Regatta where they advanced to the final round and finished runner-up to Oxford University.
+Kyle also coxed the women's 8+ at the Women's Henley Regatta in England where they advanced to the final round and finished runner-up to Oxford University, the highest finish in program history.
 In 2014 Kyle coxed the Men’s Varsity 8+, winning the Cal Cup at the San Diego Crew Classic, finishing 5th at the Dad Vail, and third at the ACRA National Championship.
+Following the 2014 season, Kyle was named coxswain of the All-American second team boat.

 Nick rowed for four years with the Grand Rapids Rowing Association and graduated from City High School in 2011.
 As a member of the GRRA junior team, he was part of a 4+ that reached high levels of success, and was given the opportunity to race in the Head of the Schuylkill in Philadelphia during his senior year.